FAQs for intercalated students

 How many students will be able to take this course?

-2017 will be the first year this programme is run so we do not have previous intake numbers.
-However, we anticipate that the first cohort will be of approximately 10- 20 students, from both Imperial’s School of Medicine and other universities.
+2018 will be the second year this programme is run, we anticipate that the cohort will be of approximately 20- 30 students, from both Imperial’s School of Medicine and other universities.